-It seems a little odd, somehow, when we talk about different colors of gold when, in reality, only yellow gold is ever mined.
+Everyone talks about different colors of gold when, in reality, only yellow gold will ever be mined.
 So how – and why – did we end up with other colors, and what difference does it make to a ring?
 In terms of the difference, we’re mainly talking about aesthetics.
 Some people have a preference, and some stones work better with one color than another.
-But there are one or two other considerations, if gold is the chosen metal for any ring.
+But there are one or two other considerations if gold is the chosen metal for any ring.

 Yellow gold, the “real” version of the precious metal, is rarely used in its purest form.
-We do talk about 24 karat (24k) gold, but as this purity is also what makes gold the most malleable metal known, it can cause problems with wearing and mis-shaping even with great care.
+We do talk about 24 karats (24k) gold, but at this purity, the gold is extremely malleable.
+It can cause problems with wearing and misshaping even with great care.

-Of course, yellow gold is a beautiful metal for rings and other jewelry, and it is highly resistant to corrosion as well as being non-toxic and hypo-allergenic in pure form so ways were found to make it more usable in jewelry manufacture.
+Of course, yellow gold is a beautiful metal for rings and other jewelry.
+It is highly resistant to corrosion as well as being non-toxic and hypo-allergenic in its pure form.
+Many ways are always being found to make it more usable for jewelry manufacture.

-However, it hasn’t always been the case that gold in high quality jewelry has been alloyed with something else.
-It once was common for 24k gold to be used routinely for most rings especially wedding but, to avoid high costs, the rings were often quite narrow and thin.
+High-quality gold jewelry wasn’t always also from alloys.
+It once was common for 24k gold to be the primary type of gold.
+This all changed when the common masses began ordering wedding bands.
+In order to avoid high costs, the rings were often quite narrow and thin.
 If a wedding band from, say, a century ago were to be viewed now, it’s likely that at least one part of the band would be worn very thin, and may even have snapped due to the constant wearing.

 But, whatever the grade, there’s no denying that yellow gold makes for an exquisite ring, and pairs very well with diamonds a little higher up the color scale, as the combination of the yellow gold, and the slight yellow tint of the diamond give the whole piece a warm feel that is in stark contrast to the coolness that naturally goes with colorless diamonds and white metal.
 Using yellow gold can also look spectacular when against olive or darker skin tones.

-White gold is often used as a less expensive substitute for platinum, as it bears very similar color properties, but it isn’t without its own inherent issues.
+White gold is often used as a less expensive substitute for platinum, as it bears very similar color properties.
+It isn’t, however, without its own inherent issues.

 Originally, yellow gold was alloyed with nickel in a ratio of 9:1, as the nickel acts as a bleaching agent for the yellow of the gold and also served to make the metal more durable.
 The downside to this practice is that, even in such a low percentage of the overall weight, nickel can cause skin irritations for around 1 in 8 people.
 As a result, many countries now have stopped using nickel altogether in their white gold jewelry.

 An alternative formula was sought, of which a gold, palladium and silver alloy is now commonly used.
 As palladium and silver are also precious metals, the reduction in price over 24k gold isn’t as great as when nickel is used, but it significantly reduces the chance of dermatitis occurring in the wearer.
-Even with the addition of the two white metals, the finished alloy still has a slightly warm look, and so a rhodium plating is applied to brighten the alloy.
+Even with the addition of the two white metals, the finished alloy still has a slightly warm look.
+Rhodium plating brightens the alloy.

 The problem with the plating is that it is, in itself, not particularly durable, and white gold rings and other items will require re-plating after several years, due to the rhodium wearing off.